Snowman (band): 2006-2011: Studio albums, awards and break up

 In January 2008, Snowman announced that they were recording their second album with David Parkin.
 The Horse, The Rat and The Swan was released on 24 May 2008.
 It received critical acclaim throughout Australia, polling at number one on the Mess and Noise end of year critic's poll.

-and receiving a positive review and honorable mention in Pitchfork's end of year poll.
+and receiving a positive review and honorable mention in Pitchforks end of year poll.

 In late 2008, Snowman relocated to London, England.
 The next two years saw Snowman write a new record with Australian producer Aaron Cupples.

 On 23 November 2010, Snowman announced the title, Absence, and track listing of their upcoming album.
 The album was released on 3 June 2011.
 Upon its release Snowman formally announced that they had split up.